Trust and privacy

 Background handling is visible from the start

-The route emphasizes flattening and background color instead of hiding those decisions under generic export controls.
+The page emphasizes flattening and background color instead of hiding those decisions under generic export controls.

 Box workflows stay compatible

-The same route works when the page also needs a fixed canvas, padding, or scenario preset.
+The same page works when the page also needs a fixed canvas, padding, or scenario preset.

 Capability notes